Should cats drink milk?

 Young kittens MUST have milk in order to survive.
 The weaning process begins around four weeks of age, but prior to that their only source of nutrition is milk.
-However, it is of great importance that you do not give a young kitten cow's milk.
+It is extremely important that you do not give a young kitten cow's milk.
 The best possible milk is from the kitten's own mother.
-If the kitten is orphaned and a foster cat can't be found for the kitten, then the kitten will have to be given a specially designed "kitten formula", which can be purchased from your veterinarian.
-This formula is specifically designed for kittens (cow's milk is suitable for baby cows, who have different nutritional requirements than baby cats do).
+If the kitten is orphaned and a foster cat can't be found for the kitten, then the kitten will have to be given a specially designed kitten formula, which can be purchased from your veterinarian.
+This is specifically designed for kittens (cow's milk is suitable for baby cows, who have different nutritional requirements than kittens).

 Cat Milk Alternatives:

-If you want to give your cat milk, the safest bet is to purchase special lactose free "cat milk" from your supermarket or pet store.
-This is far better than giving ordinary cow's milk.
+If you want to give your cat milk, the safest bet is to purchase special lactose free cat milk from your supermarket or pet store.

 Fresh water should always be available to your cat.